SamuelMarks/dag1/docs/architecture.md

 This would decrease our finality from *g+2* to *g* leaning us closer to O(n)

-The time complexity of the Lachesis algorithm means that a much faster performance speed can be achieved with O(N Log(N)).
+The time complexity of the DAG1 algorithm means that a much faster performance speed can be achieved with O(N Log(N)).

 The performance speed according to the time complexity O(N2) and O(N